anodyne/docs/guides/permissions.md

 ### System administrator

 *System administrators* can take any action within the Nova system, including removing other  administrators.
-System administrators have full access to Nova's control panel and features, but they will not have direct access to Nova's database or file structure as both of these items exist outside of Nova and reside only with your website's hosting company.
+System administrators have full access to Nova's control panel and features, but they will not have direct access to Nova's database or file structure as both of these items exist outside of Nova and reside only with your website'.

-{% warning title="Warning" %}
+{% warning %}
 Please exercise caution when granting this role to another user, as that user could disable your account with these permissions.
 {% /warning %}